david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*14th June 2020*
+Fixed calling convention bug where temps being moved into calling convention temporaries were clobbering other calling convention registers, This mean the called functions were getting the wrong arguments.
+THis was fixed by adding both the expression temporaries and the calling convention registers into the 'use/src' field for the call instruction.

 *12th June 2020*
 Changed code to use the x64 registers.
 Fixed intel stack frame bug.
 Function test now passes.